pzengauburn/benvlp/README.md

-# benvlp
+# Bayesian Inference for Envelope Models

-Bayesian inference for envelope models
+This repository contains a collection of code and preprints for Bayesian inference for envelope models.